FileMaker Cloud for AWS 1.18.0 Getting Started Guide

-Preparing to purchase and create a FileMaker Cloud instance
+Preparing to purchase and create a FileMaker Cloud for AWS instance

 Getting to know Amazon Web Services

-You must have an Amazon Web Services (AWS) account before you create a FileMaker Cloud instance on AWS.
+You must have an Amazon Web Services (AWS) account before you create a FileMaker Cloud® for AWS instance.

 If you are unfamiliar with AWS, review these sections:

-Before purchasing FileMaker Cloud, decide which type of license subscription you want:
+Before purchasing FileMaker Cloud for AWS, decide which type of license subscription you want:

-To purchase a new FileMaker Cloud license, determine the number of user connections you need.
-You can choose from SKUs with 5, 10, 25, and 100 user connections.
+To purchase a new FileMaker Cloud for AWS license, determine the number of connections you need.
+You can choose from SKUs with 5, 10, 25, and 100 connections.

-Note:For SKUs with 25 or fewer user connections, the maximum number of supported FileMaker Perform Script on Server (PSoS) sessions is 25.
-For SKUs with greater than 25 user connections, the maximum is 100.
+Note:For SKUs with 25 or fewer connections, the maximum number of supported FileMaker® Perform Script on Server (PSoS) sessions is 25.
+For SKUs with greater than 25 connections, the maximum is 100.

-- To use an existing FileMaker Server license, or if the number of user connections you need differs from the AWS SKUs, choose FileMaker Cloud BYOL.
+- To use an existing FileMaker Server license, or if the number of connections you need differs from the AWS SKUs, choose FileMaker Cloud for AWS BYOL.

 Understanding AWS regions

 Most Amazon Web Services offer regional endpoints to reduce data latency in applications.
-FileMaker Cloud supports these regions:
+FileMaker Cloud for AWS supports these regions:

 - US East (Northern Virginia)